How To Do 12 Steps Of Sun Salutation: Benefits and Precautions

 Step1: Pranamasana (Prayer Pose)

-Stand with the feet together or slightly apart, and the arms hanging loosely by the side of the body.
+Stand with the feet together or slightly apart and the arms hanging loosely by the side of the body.
 Close the eyes gently and become aware of the whole physical body as one homogeneous unit.
-Try to minimize oscillation and balance the body having weight equally on both feet.
+Try to minimise oscillation and balance the body, having weight equally on both feet.
 Slowly bend the elbows and place the palms together in front of the chest in Namaskara Mudra, mentally offering homage to the sun, the source of all life.
 The awareness may be kept on the chest area.

 Step 2: Hasta Utthanasana (Raised Arms Pose)

 Raise and stretch both arms above the head.
 Keep the arms separated, shoulder-width apart.
-Bend the head, arms, and upper trunk backward as per your flexibility.
-The awareness may be kept on the stretch of the abdomen and expansion of the lungs.
+Bend the head, arms, and upper trunk backwards per your flexibility.
+The awareness may be kept on the abdomen’s stretch and the lungs’ expansion.

 Step 3: Padahastasana (Hand to Foot Pose)

 Bend forward until the fingers or palms of the hands touch the floor on either side of the feet.
 Try to touch the knees with the forehead.
-Do not strain.
-Keep the knees straight.
-The awareness may be kept on the pelvic region.
+Please don’t worry.
+Could you keep the knees straight?
+The awareness may be maintained in the pelvic region.

 Step 4: Ashwa Sanchalanasana (Equestrian Pose)

 Place the palms of the hands flat on the floor beside the feet.
 Stretch the right leg back as far as possible.
 At the same time, bend the left knee, keeping the left foot on the floor in the same position.
 Keep the arms straight.
-In the final position, the weight of the body should be supported on the hands, the left foot, right knee, and toes of the right foot.
-The head should be tilted backward.
-The awareness may be kept on the stretch from the thigh to the chest or on the eyebrow center.
+In the final part, the weight of the body should be supported by the hands, the left foot, the right knee, and the toes of the right foot.
+The head should be tilted backwards.
+The awareness may be kept on the stretch from the thigh to the chest or the eyebrow centre.

 Step 5: Parvatasana (Mountains Pose)

-Take the left foot back beside the right foot.
-Simultaneously, raise the buttocks and lower the head between the arms, so that the back and legs form two sides of a triangle.
+Could you take the left foot back beside the right foot?
+Simultaneously, raise the buttocks and lower the head between the arms so that the back and legs form two sides of a triangle.
 The legs and arms should be straight in the final position.
-Try to keep the heels on the floor in the final pose and bring the head towards the knees as far as possible.
-Do not strain.
-The awareness may be kept on relaxing the hips or on the throat region.
+Keep the heels on the floor in the final pose and bring the head towards the knees as far as possible.
+Please don’t worry.
+The awareness may be kept on relaxing the hips or throat region.

 Step 6: Ashtanga Namaskara (Salute with eight parts or points)

 Lower the knees, chest, and chin to the floor.
-In the final position only the toes, knees, chest, hands, and chin touch the floor.
-The knees, chest, and chin should touch the floor simultaneously.
-If this is not possible, first lower the knees, then the chest, and finally the chin.
+In the final position, only the toes, knees, chest, hands, and chin touch the base.
+The knees, chest, and chin should brush the floor simultaneously.
+If this is not possible, lower the knees, the chest, and finally, the chin.
 The buttocks, hips, and abdomen should be raised.
 The awareness may be kept on the abdominal region.

 Step 7: Bhujangasana (Cobra Pose)

 Lower the buttocks and hips to the floor, straightening the elbows, arch the back and push the chest forward into the cobra pose.
-Bend the head back and direct the gaze upward to the eyebrow center.
-The thighs and hips remain on the floor and the arms support the trunk.
-Unless the spine is very flexible the arms will remain slightly bent.
+Bend the head back and direct the gaze upward to the eyebrow centre.
+The thighs and hips remain on the floor, and the arms support the trunk.
+Unless the spine is very flexible, the components will remain slightly bent.
 The awareness may be kept on the relaxation of the spine.

 Step 8: Parvatasana (Mountains Pose)